lenskit/lkpy/docs/guide/parallelism.rst

 - :doc:`Batch operations <batch>` using :ref:`multi-process execution
   <parallel-model-ops>`.
 - Parallel model training.
-For most models provided by LensKit, this is implemented either using PyTorch JIT parallelism (:func:`torch.jit.fork`) or using Rayon in the Rust extension module.
+For most models provided by LensKit, such parallelism uses Rayon in the Rust extension module or PyTorch JIT parallelism (:func:`torch.jit.fork`) in Python code.
+- Parallel inference, using Rayon in the Rust extension module.
-- Parallel computation in the various backends (BLAS, MKL, Torch, etc.).
+- Parallel computation in the various backends (BLAS, MKL, Torch, etc.), for both training and inference.

 .. _parallel-config: